gopasspw/gopass/docs/backends.md

 ### CLI-based GPG (gitcli)

 This backend is based on calling the gpg binary.
-This is the recommended backend since we believe that it's the most secure and one and it's compatible with other implementations of the `password-store` layout.
+This is the recommended backend since we believe that it's the most secure one and it is compatible with other implementations of the `password-store` vault layout.
 However GPG is notoriously difficult to use, there are lot's of different versions being used and the output is not very machine readable.
 We will continue to support this backend in the future, but we'd like to to move to a different default backend if possible.